-Service Time: Tomas entered the service and was assigned to Company A of the 821st Tank Destroyer Battalion.
-The 821st received credit for four campaigns including Normandy, Northern France, Rhineland and Central Europe.
+Service Time: Tomás entered the service and was assigned to Company A of the 821st Tank Destroyer Battalion.
 They landed at Omaha Beach and supported the capture of St Lo before moving west and supporting the capture of Brest, France.
 At the time, they were attached to the 29th Infantry Division.
 In September, they turned east into Holland.

 Tomás was wounded by friendly fire near Maastricht, Holland, and returned home on the Queen Mary.
 He spent some time in a rehabilitation hospital in New York, before returning home to San Jose.
-Tomas left the service at that rank of Pfc.
+The 821st received credit for four campaigns including Normandy, Northern France, Rhineland and Central Europe.
+Tomás left the service at that rank of Pfc.

-Tomas went back to work at the packing houses and then NAS Moffit Field, where he worked for 30 years.
+Tomás went back to work at the packing houses and then NAS Moffett Field, where he worked for 30 years.
 On October 30, 1949, he married Aurelia Quihius who was born in San Jose, CA. The couple had two children, Sophia and Darrell.
-In his spare time, although limited now due to his health, Tomas enjoys carpentry, handyman projects and dancing.
+In his spare time he enjoyed carpentry, handyman projects and dancing.

-The photo on the right shows Tomas enjoying two of his favorite things, dancing and his family.
+The photo on left shows Tomás enjoying two of his favorite things, dancing and spemding time with his family.
 The girl shown is his granddaughter who was celebrating her 15th birthday.